Skip to main content

 Example 2: How the new term reset works when partial conversion is chosen.

-- Now at age 54, John decides to exercise a partial conversion ($500,000 of his $1 million policy) with term reset to a permanent policy with a term rider.
-Since John is converting $500,000, at least $200,000 must be applied to a new permanent base policy 40% of $500,000 is $200,000 and John could choose a higher amount of permanent coverage if desired).
+• At age 51, Ajay decides to exercise a partial term conversion with reset.
+Because he converts $500,000, at least $200,000 (40%) must be applied to the new policy’s base coverage.
+He could choose a higher amount of permanent coverage if desired.

 The above examples are for illustrative purposes only.
 Situations will vary according to specific circumstances.